civilisation

 - Social Cohesion: Maintain discipline and unity in society.

-- Spiritual Advancement: Show the path to purification and realization of the Supreme.
+- Spiritual Advancement: Show the path to purification and realisation of the Supreme.

 - Personal Development: Cultivate discipline, restraint, and moral values.